zhiqic/DAMO-StreamNet/README.md

 Our work heavily relies on the foundations laid by [StreamYOLO](https://github.com/yancie-yjr/StreamYOLO) and [LongShortNet](https://github.com/LiChenyang-Github/LongShortNet).
 We extend our heartfelt gratitude to the authors for their groundbreaking contributions.

+## Copyright and Usage Restrictions

+This software and associated documentation files (the "Software") are provided for **academic research purposes only**.
+Redistribution and use in any form, with or without modification, are prohibited without the express written permission of the copyright holder.

+Any use of the Software should cite the appropriate academic publications.
+Commercial use or any activities other than academic research are strictly prohibited.

+By accessing, downloading, or using the Software, you agree to comply with the above terms.